BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

 - add ReplicationController to the object list

 > Sometimes it is helpful to draw a mind map of how all objects, BC to Pod are connected

+## Lunch Time (1 hr)
+- turn ac on if the room is stuffy and turn it off back as people are coming back

 ## Labs (Builds and Deployments)
 This is a good time to say that the labs are designed to fail at certain points.
 We encourage the students to read